Celomarcelo/Your-Health/README.md

 - **Feedback System:** Incorporate a feedback system to gather user feedback and suggestions for improving the application.

 These are just a few ideas for potential enhancements to the codebase that could improve the user experience and functionality of the application.

+## Contributing

+The template models were taken from the Love Sandwiches project by Code Institute.

+The codes to access Google Spreadsheets were made according to the content of the course and the Code Institute's Love Sandwiches project